 I originally intended to add a trio of faux lamb’s ear plants to my DIY planter box, but when they arrived they were so adorable that I didn’t want them getting lost among the blooms.
 I ended up “potting” them in three vintage McCoy planters, which boast a spring-inspired basketweave design.
 I added some moss on top for a little more realism and these have been moving around the house because they just look perfect everywhere.
 Hubby keeps gently rubbing the leaves, saying “they look SO real!”

 I hope you liked this easy spring tablescape and picked up some cute spring decor ideas.
 It’s no secret that I don’t have a green thumb, so I’m excited to tuck a few faux plants into my collection to keep the greenery vibrant in the lakehouse all year round.
 Be sure to check back next week to learn how to make that modern rectangular planter – plus how to whip up those easy napkin rings!
 I’ll also be making a spring wreath – I just want it to stop snowing first, because I’m worried a surprise blizzard might knock it right off the door.
 Ahhh, spring…

-Huge thanks to Décors Véronneau for sponsoring this post and sending beautiful supplies for this styling project – in addition to the spring-inspired DIY projects you’ll see next week.
-Readers have asked me to partner with more Canadian brands and I invite every opportunity to collaborate with great Canadian companies and shops.
-I have been super impressed with the quality of products from Décors Véronneau – and yay, no duties with shipping!
+Huge thanks to Décors Véronneau for sponsoring this post and also sending beautiful supplies for this styling project – in addition to the spring-inspired DIY projects you’ll see soon.

 P.S.
 Use code “lakehouse” to get 15% off online purchases until Monday, April 15th 2019.